Home AI/ML Transfer Learning, Fine-Tuning, and Domain Adaptation: A Complete Guide with Anomaly Detection for Heterogeneous Cobots

 D Large (>10k) Low Full fine-tuning or train from scratch

-For cobots of the same kinematic structure but different brands, we are firmly in the high domain similarity column.
-If we have limited labeled data for the target brand (common), Scenario A applies — feature extraction or minimal fine-tuning.
-If we have substantial data, Scenario C applies — gentle full fine-tuning.
+For cobots that share kinematic structure but differ in brand, the situation falls firmly in the high domain similarity column.
+When labelled data for the target brand is limited (a common case), Scenario A applies, calling for feature extraction or minimal fine-tuning.
+When substantial data is available, Scenario C applies, with gentle full fine-tuning.

-Fine-tuning on small datasets risks catastrophic forgetting — the model forgets what it learned during pre-training.
-Several regularization techniques help:
+Fine-tuning on small datasets risks catastrophic forgetting, in which the model loses what it learned during pre-training.
+Several regularisation techniques help mitigate this risk:

-• L2-SP (L2 penalty Starting Point): Instead of penalizing weights toward zero, penalize them toward their pre-trained values.
+• L2-SP (L2 penalty toward starting point).
+Instead of penalising weights toward zero, penalise them toward their pre-trained values.
 This keeps the model close to the pre-trained solution while allowing adaptation.

-• Dropout: Especially effective when added to fine-tuning layers.
-Typical values: 0.1–0.3 during fine-tuning vs. 0.5 during training from scratch.
+• Dropout.
+Especially effective when added to fine-tuning layers.
+Typical values are 0.1 to 0.3 during fine-tuning, compared with 0.5 during training from scratch.

-• Early stopping: Monitor validation loss on the target domain and stop when it starts increasing.
-With small target datasets, overfitting can happen in just a few epochs.
+• Early stopping.
+Monitor validation loss on the target domain and halt training when it begins to increase.
+With small target datasets, overfitting can occur within a few epochs.

-• Weight decay: Standard L2 regularization remains effective, typically at 0.01–0.1 during fine-tuning.
+• Weight decay.
+Standard L2 regularisation remains effective, typically at 0.01 to 0.1 during fine-tuning.

 Modern Parameter-Efficient Fine-Tuning

-• LoRA (Low-Rank Adaptation): Injects low-rank matrices into each layer.
-Instead of updating a weight matrix W directly, LoRA decomposes the update as ΔW = BA where B and A are low-rank matrices.
-This reduces trainable parameters by 10,000x while maintaining performance.
+• LoRA (Low-Rank Adaptation).
+Injects low-rank matrices into each layer.
+Rather than updating a weight matrix W directly, LoRA decomposes the update as ΔW = BA, where B and A are low-rank matrices.
+This reduces trainable parameters by a factor of approximately 10,000 while preserving performance.

-• QLoRA: Combines LoRA with 4-bit quantization of the base model, enabling fine-tuning of large models on a single consumer GPU.
+• QLoRA.
+Combines LoRA with 4-bit quantisation of the base model, enabling fine-tuning of large models on a single consumer GPU.

-• Adapters: Small bottleneck modules inserted between existing layers.
-Only adapter parameters are trained; the rest stays frozen.
+• Adapters.
+Small bottleneck modules inserted between existing layers.
+Only adapter parameters are trained; the remainder remains frozen.

-• Prefix Tuning / Prompt Tuning: Prepend learnable vectors to the input or hidden states.
-Primarily used in NLP but conceptually applicable to any sequence model.
+• Prefix Tuning and Prompt Tuning.
+Prepend learnable vectors to the input or hidden states.
+These approaches originated in NLP but are conceptually applicable to any sequence model.

 Tip: For the cobot scenario, LoRA is particularly attractive.
-You can maintain one base anomaly detection model and keep tiny per-brand LoRA adapters (a few MB each).
-Switching between brands is just swapping the adapter weights.
+A practitioner can maintain a single base anomaly detection model and keep small per-brand LoRA adapters (a few MB each).
+Switching between brands consists of swapping the adapter weights.

 Fine-Tuning Code Example